 *Pricing reflected is not a guarantee, as the final quote for the bond is based on personal credit as stated above.
 Please note that not all available price tiers are shown.

-The Bureau of Financial Institutions, Administration and Licensing Section utilizes the Nationwide Multistate Licensing System and Registry (NMLS) for the administration of mortgage broker, mortgage lender, and mortgage loan originator licenses, as well as the filing of surety bonds.
-So once you purchase one of the available Mortgage License Bonds with Jet, it must then be filed with the NMLS.
+The New Hampshire Department of Banking utilizes the Nationwide Multistate Licensing System and Registry (NMLS) for the administration of mortgage servicer, broker, and banker licenses, as well as the filing of surety bonds.
+So once you purchase a Mortgage Servicer Bond or a Mortgage Broker/Banker Bond, it must be filed with the NMLS.

-If you are in need of further details on the mortgage industry, licensure processes in multiple states, and applicable surety bond regulations, take a look at Jet’s comprehensive Mortgage License Bonds Guide.
+If you need further details on the mortgage industry, licensure processes in multiple states, and applicable surety bond regulations, look at Jet’s comprehensive Mortgage License Bonds Guide.